redpanda-data/connect/docs/metrics.md

 ## Input

+- `input.count`: The number of times the input has attempted to read messages.
-- `input.count`: Measures the number of messages read by the input.
+- `input.received`: The number of messages received by the input.
+- `input.batch.received`: The number of message batches received by the input.
 - `input.connection.up`
 - `input.connection.failed`
 - `input.connection.lost`